HubTou/libGH/LIBGH.1.md

 ## DESCRIPTION
-The **libgh** command-line utility scraps data from a list of GitHub accounts (either personal or organizational) or repositories if the *--repo|-r* option is used.
+The **libgh** command-line utility scraps data from a list of GitHub accounts (either personal or organizational) or repositories (in account/repository form).

 By default this data is returned as pretty-printed text, or JSON data if the *--json|-j* option is used, or XML data if the *--xml|-x* option